Protect Yourself and Loved Ones by Addressing Roadway Risks

 Review supplemental information about the preliminary estimates and additional motor vehicle data and research at injuryfacts.nsc.org.

-Addressing what causes crashes, as well as the roles vehicles, drivers, road systems and technology play in creating safer roads, is how we will eliminate preventable roadway deaths.
-The following NSC resources and programs can help drivers, employers and all road users stay safe with trainings, free materials and offerings designed to reduce common roadway risks.
+We will eliminate preventable roadway deaths by addressing crash causes, as well as the roles vehicles, drivers, road systems and technology play in creating safer roads.
+The following NSC training, free materials and offerings can help drivers, employers and all road users stay safe.